Witchcraft in Shropshire

 When baking or brewing, Shropshire folk would make the sign of the cross over their malt and flour.
 This prevented the food from being bewitched, which was a common act of the witch.
 If one wanted to directly protect themselves, silver is often suggested to be the most powerful charm against witches.
 Charlotte Burne suggests that it is particularly potent in the form of a silver bullet.
 Silver bullets were seen as one of the only ways you could harm a witch in Shropshire, though I think any bullet would have harmed when shot at a poor unsuspecting woman.

 I want to now turn to Shropshire’s witches in both folklore and history.
 Its important to note that some of what we know about witches in the area has been reduced to a few lines of folklore, or a vague historical reference, but nethertheless they are still worthy of discussion.
-What is known is that there was very few actual witch trials in Shropshire during their height, and it was uncommon for women to be put on trial in comparison to other parts of the country.
+What is known is that there were very few actual witch trials in Shropshire during their height, and it was uncommon for women to be put on trial in comparison to other parts of the country.
 Despite the lack of prosecution, women imbued with such skills were ostracised within the community, persecuted, and lead difficult lives.
 One of the strongest examples of such is the life of Ann Morgan (Nanny Morgan) who I have written in length about on a previous post.
 Male practitioners of witchcraft are also seen throughout the folklore, such as ‘Dick Spot the Conjurer’ from Oswestry.
 He was deemed extremely powerful in the profane arts, as well as being an excellent astrologer.
 He also had the power to predict the future, most notably he predicted the murder of the king of Sweden in 1792.
 There is also a man named Thomas Light of High Ercall who was purported to use magic.
 He could influence the outcome of Cock fights, advise on love affairs, cure the sick and recover stolen property.
+He was said to battle the Devil in the lanes and byways around High Ercall on cold winter’s nights.
 It was believed that his death was brought about by a rival wizard ‘Jack O’ the Weald Moors’ who used charms and divination to end a long-standing feud between the men by enchanting him to death.

 We are told that certain areas in Shropshire are more witches ridden than others, though all have the potential to be the home of witches.
 Prolley Moor an isolated community in South Shropshire is said to be a meeting place for witches, where they gather to consult each other, and spread their wickedness.
 The Stiperstones has perhaps the strongest link to witchcraft in the whole of Shropshire.
 It has a reputation for being a wicked place, and the seat of Satan’s power, and thus witches flock to the area.
 It is said that on Friday nights all of the witches of the county ascend the slopes to the Devil’s chair and hold a meeting, where they plan their sinful schemes for the following week.
 As well as this, on the winter solstice ‘Owd Scratch’ calls forth all the wickedest folk, the witches, warlocks, sinners, and evil spirits to come to the chair, where they perform the most important Black Mass of the year, and vote for the king or queen of evil.
 There is something very otherworldly about the Stiperstones, an emptiness transporting you to a liminal space, away from the watching world and thus it would be the perfect location for such a gathering.

 Women who practiced herbalism and traditional national remedies were often touted as witches.
 As late as the 1930s, Ida Gandy, whilst touring Shropshire was told of the witch, Isabella Pearce, who wandered around the village boundaries in a grey cloak gathering herbs.
 She made salves and medicines and was so popular for her knowledge that people travelled far and wide to consult her.
 In LLanbrook there was a woman with a similar set of skills, who brewed a drink of wormwood and mugwort from the hedgerows to medicate a number of ailments.
 These women, and women like them occupied a curious place within the community.
 They were often commodities, intrinsic to the inner workings of the village, but ostracised and even feared.
 This fear was often amplified to absurd proportions, demonstrated by the following anecdote.
 W. Haye wrote that in 1954 there was a woman, living at the foot of the Wrekin known as Molly De Leyte who was believed, amongst other things to have the ability to turn into a cat, kept a toad (some believed to be Satan himself) in a jar which she fed on communion bread and could influence the weather.
-She wandered the area ‘communicating in strange tongues’.
-I feel that far from being an incarnate of evil, Molly was perhaps a local eccentric, or even someone who had moved to the area from another country or place.
+She wandered the area ‘communicating in strange tongues.
+I feel that far from being an incarnate of evil, Molly was perhaps a local eccentric, or even someone who had moved her life from afar to the foot of the Wrekin.

 There are some accounts which demonstrate a profound fear of witches found within Shropshire’s history.
 Such a fear is often linked to physical or psychological struggles and is interesting in itself.
 It’s important to remember that life in the countryside is often romanticised and portrayed as a peaceful rural idyll.
 This is not the case, and life could be fraught with isolation and hardship.
 In times of suffering, it left people searching for answers, or a scapegoat to lay blame.

-Charlotte Burne informs us that inhabitants of coal districts, such as the east Shropshire coalfield (modern day Telford and Wrekin, where I am originally from) were particularly susceptible to belief in witches.
+Charlotte Burne informs us that inhabitants of coal districts, such as the East Shropshire coalfield (modern day Telford and Wrekin, where I am originally from) were particularly susceptible to belief in witches.
 During 1875 a man visited a public official in Oakengates to inform him of his wife and two daughters lingering illness, which caused them all great distress.
 He believed that this illness was caused by witchcraft, and he implored the public official to help him write a letter to a lady in Wellington to help him put a stop to it.
-The official wrote the letter for the man.
-I have always found this anecdote particularly sad and cannot help but imagine the desperation this man must have faced, the powerlessness faced being unable to help his family.
-It’s no wonder that he turned to such answers.
+The man was racked with worry and dejected by his situation.
+He was described as a pitiful sight, with a face marked by a lifetime of poverty and hardship.
+The official felt pity for the man and wrote the desired letter.
+I have always found this anecdote particularly sad though I struggle to articulate why.
+The man’s struggle feels familiar to me, his life would have mirrored my own families’ experiences, poverty, industry and illiteracy.
+His desperation should not be seen as ignorant, but rather that of a man who felt powerless.
+Faced with the impalpable threat of death and illness, he turned to something he felt like he could control, he attempted to remove the curse, desiring a better situation for his family.
+His actions come from naught but love.

-Through folklore then, we are able to find a connection to those who came before us, which is an incredible thing.
+Through folklore then, we are able to find a connection to those who came before us, we are their voices now, and we must speak a little louder to ensure that they can be heard.

 Comments